laktebomar/DevWeb/README.md

 # DevWeb
-a responsive static website using bootstrap framework, css and HTML. here's a demo to the website: https://laktebomar.github.io/DevWeb/
+a responsive static website using bootstrap framework, css and HTML. here's the website deployed using github pages: https://laktebomar.github.io/DevWeb/